-In a flurry of weather following the recent typhoon that hit the island of Japan, we headed out to speak at a prestigious Japan - US Industrial Control Systems Cybersecurity Training for Indo-Pacific Region event hosted in Tokyo by IPA’s Industrial Cyber Security Center of Excellence (ICSCoE).
-With global tensions, and the increasing threat of attacks targeting critical infrastructure and supporting organizations – there is no better time to collaborate.
+Verve Industrial had the honor of speaking at a prestigious Japan - U.S. Industrial Control Systems Cybersecurity Training for the Indo-Pacific Region event hosted in Tokyo by IPA’s Industrial Cyber Security Center of Excellence (ICSCoE).
+With ongoing global tensions and the increasing threat of attacks targeting critical infrastructure and supporting organizations, there is no better time to collaborate and support one another.

-Given that Verve Industrial actively participates also in Department of Homeland Security (DHS) CISA group’s Industrial Control Systems Joint Working Group (ICSJWG) regularly as vendor, speaker and government supporter – our attendance in Japan should not come as a surprise.
-From our team, Ron Brash went to discuss the needs and requirements to create an ICS Detection Challenge as one metric to measure effectiveness for asset owners, industry groups and vendors, but also the methodology that went into creating such a challenge and creating realistic threat scenarios.
+Ron Brash, Director of Cybersecurity Insights, attended the event to discuss the needs and requirements to create an ICS Detection Challenge as one metric to measure effectiveness for asset owners, industry groups and vendors.
+He is also studying the methodology that went into creating such a challenge and realistic threat scenarios.

-As part of that event, Ron also met with over one hundred sixty (160+) individuals from nearly fifteen (15) countries that were there to learn ICS security and participate in the exercises.
-In addition to hearing many experts speak, we also got to visit the ICSCoE’s lab & witness their efforts.
-While still being only a few years old, the lab ICSCoE is among one of the best we have ever seen stood up, and while catering largely to domestic and surrounding Asian markets – it was truly impressive both in size, setup, and in scenarios/research being demonstrated.
-The content, the variety of attendees, and involvement by facility operators should be a standard that many aspiring labs should look to for reference.
-To learn more about ICSCoE, check it out here: https://www.ipa.go.jp/files/000073583.pdf
+Ron also met with over 160 individuals from fifteen countries that attended to learn ICS security and participate in the exercises.
+In addition to hearing many cybersecurity experts speak, we visited the ICSCoE’s lab to witness their ongoing efforts.
+While still in its initial years, the ICSCoE lab is among one of the best we have ever seen stood up.

-Again, as part of our commitments for enabling real cybersecurity for asset owners, attending conferences such as this one, are one of the ways we give back to the community, and it was an honor to be invited by ICSCoE.
-To find more about our past involvements, or to learn about our product, please reach out to email@example.com
+As part of our commitments for enabling real cybersecurity for asset owners, attending conferences is one way we give back to the community, and it was an honor to be invited by ICSCoE.